 Diet is one of the first things you should pay attention to when you find out you’re pregnant.
 Eating small, frequent snacks that include protein can help with morning sickness in the first trimester, and by about halfway through your pregnancy you should be eating a full, nutritious prenatal diet.

 Remember, your meals go to more than just your baby.
-Your blood volume expands starting in around week 8 of pregnancy; by 28 weeks of pregnancy, you have double the blood you had pre-pregnancy!
+Your blood volume expands starting in around week 8 of pregnancy; by 28 weeks of pregnancy, you have added 50-60% more blood than you had pre-pregnancy!
 Your food also nourishes the placenta, umbilical cord, builds your baby’s blood supply, supports your body, and helps you keep up with all the extra work your organs are doing to sustain your baby.
+This blood volume and nourishment to your uterus are vital for a safe, natural birth.

 A day with plenty of protein, good fats, salt, and a variety of vegetables forms the basis of a nutritious pregnancy meal plan.
 Animal foods such as meat, dairy, and fish are important during pregnancy and are packed with far more nutrition gram for gram than plant foods, so they should be part of your pregnancy diet.
 Plant foods, especially vegetables, are also important as they provide lots of vitamins and minerals.
 Fat gives you energy, builds your baby’s brain, protects you from depression, and allows your body to absorb all the nutrients in your food.